UDmonia/accounts-api/README.md

 - `docker-login`: Login for AWS ECR registry using default AWS Profile.
 - `docker-push`: Tag and push container to AWS ECR.

+# Environments
+- `development`: based on `main` branch.
+Where latest all development resides.
+- `staging`: based on `pre-release` branch.
+For pre-release QA and integration testing.
+- `production`: the current production version in `release` branch.

 # Continuos Integration/Deployment
 Based on GitHub Actions, see `.github/workflows/main.yml` for details.